 Rather than the traditional recruiting process of formal interviews and then an offer, Wadors and Cusumano encouraged recruiters to try different ways to recruit candidates.

 For example, they suggested sponsoring recruiting mixers at your company’s campus, casual lunch discussions with candidates and giving prospects a chance to interact with the company’s leaders.

 3. Benefits that allow for choice

-For example, Wadors brought up a new wellness program at LinkedIn where employees get $500 a quarter to spend on whatever health-related program they want: massages, a gym membership, yoga classes.
-That gives people the choice to choose what works for them.
+For example, Wadors brought up a new wellness program at LinkedIn where employees get $500 a quarter to spend on whatever health-related program they want: Massages, a gym membership, yoga classe, etc. That gives people the choice to choose what works for them.

 Conversely, a program like paying for free Crossfit for all employees might make some employees ecstatic; whereas others will likely never use it.

 Wadors also said companies should avoid putting millennials under one broad umbrella, who can all be catered to the same way.
 Frankly, many of the things that attract millennials to your organization are the same things that attract anyone to your organization, she said.